The procedures for making a transit through the Panama Canal are as follows

 - Cleats that usually handle horizontal forces now experience vertical forces, so the linehandler needs to ensure that the lines are paying out evenly

-- This is where your horn might be used, to let the shoremen know to throw the lines off when you are at the bottom of a lock and they can’t see you
+- This is where your horn or whistle might be used, to let the shoremen know to throw the lines off when you are at the bottom of a lock and they can’t see you

 On Lake Gatun and through Culebra Cut

 The Canal Advisor will provide instructions but some considerations are: